PolinaAlexandr/cat_fight/docs/server_api.md

 ```

-# Valid statuses with outputs
+# Valid statuses with output
- -

  - `ok` : Your request is seccussfully processed
  - `error`: One of the processes failed